miguelnto/sblocks/README.md

 ## TODO

 - [ ] Configuration should be done in a proper .conf file, or a .toml file.

+## Default scripts

+This section is under development.

 ## Configuration